pradeeptathineni/quest/discussion.md

 ## Twelve Factor:

 -   The Twelve-Factor methodology is a set of principles for building modern, scalable, and maintainable software applications.
 The factors include: codebase, dependencies, configuration, backing services, build, release, run, processes, port binding, concurrency, disposability, dev/prod parity, logs, and admin processes.
 These factors are intended to promote best practices in software development.
 By following these principles, developers can build applications that are easier to maintain, scale, and deploy, and that are adaptable to changing requirements and environments.
-The 12 factors can be described as the following (https://dzone.com/articles/12-factor-app-principles-and-cloud-native-microser):

-    1. Codebase: One codebase tracked in revision control, many deploys. `Each application should have a single codebase that is tracked in a version control system, such as Git.
-This allows for easy collaboration and versioning.`
-    2. Dependencies: Explicitly declare and isolate dependencies. `All dependencies for an application should be explicitly declared and isolated using a package manager or other tools.
-This helps to ensure that the application can be easily built and deployed in different environments.`
-    3. Configuration: Store configuration in the environment. `Configuration information should be stored in environment variables, rather than hard-coded in the application code.
-This allows for easy configuration changes without the need to recompile the code.`
-    4. Backing services: Treat backing services as attached resources. `External services, such as databases or messaging queues, should be treated as attached resources that can be easily swapped out or scaled independently.
-This helps to ensure that the application can be easily adapted to changing business requirements.`
-    5. Build, release, run: Strictly separate build and run stages. `The build, release, and run stages of an application should be strictly separated, with each stage having its own environment and tools.
-This helps to ensure that the application can be easily built, tested, and deployed in different environments.`
-    6. Processes: Execute the app as one or more stateless processes. `An application should be designed to run as a set of stateless processes, which can be easily scaled up or down depending on the demand.
-This helps to ensure that the application can handle changing user loads without downtime or performance issues.`
-    7. Port binding: Export services via port binding. `An application should export its services via a network port, rather than relying on internal function calls or library dependencies.
-This allows for easy communication with other services and systems.`
-    8. Concurrency: Scale out via the process model. `An application should be designed to scale out by running multiple instances of the same process, rather than relying on multi-threading or other techniques.
-This helps to ensure that the application can handle high loads and maintain performance.`
-    9. Disposability: Maximize robustness with fast startup and graceful shutdown. `An application should be designed to start up quickly and shut down gracefully, in order to minimize downtime and maximize uptime.
-This helps to ensure that the application can be easily maintained and updated.`
-    10. Dev/prod parity: Keep development, staging, and production as similar as possible. `An application should be designed to work the same way in development, staging, and production environments, in order to minimize differences and reduce the risk of errors.
-This helps to ensure that the application can be easily tested and deployed in different environments.`
-    11. Logs: Treat logs as event streams. `An application should generate logs as a stream of events, which can be easily collected, analyzed, and searched.
-This helps to ensure that the application can be easily monitored and debugged.`
-    12. Admin processes: Run admin/management tasks as one-off processes. `Administrative tasks, such as database migrations or backups, should be run as one-off processes, rather than being integrated into the application code.
-This helps to ensure that the application code remains focused on its core functionality.`

--   In addition to the main factors, there are a few other important points to keep in mind:

-    -   Portability: Applications should be designed to be as portable as possible, meaning that they can be easily moved between different infrastructure providers or hosting environments.
-    -   Stateless architecture: Applications should be designed to be stateless whenever possible, meaning that they don't rely on stored state information.
-This makes it easier to scale and maintain the application.
-    -   Automation: As much of the deployment and management process as possible should be automated, in order to minimize human error and make it easier to manage the application at scale.
-    -   Testability: Applications should be designed to be easily testable, with automated testing built into the development process.
-This helps to ensure that the application is reliable and performs as expected.

 -   The application architecture of this quest app tries to accomplish the Twelve Factor practice in the following ways: